 Skeleton in the bank's closet

 Can any customer imagine what happens on the banking backstage, behind the fancy, tall glass buildings and the modern looking front-office systems, such as responsive online banking and mobile banking apps?
 Few people are aware that all of this is based on the work of the back office.
-It seems unbelievable that, despite the up-to-date appearance, banks are still operating with back-office systems that remind us of solutions architected prior to the Digital Revolution 2.0.
+It seems unbelievable that, despite the up-to-date appearance, banks are still operating with back-office systems that remind us of solutions architected twenty years ago.

 A typical millennial, using a smartphone and other convenient tech solutions daily, would probably lose his/her mind if asked to work with a banking back-office system.
 Even worse, if they were aware of the level of errors the system was causing, because even experienced employees find it extremely complex and confusing to work with, their trust in the institution might decrease dramatically.